Don’t Make These Mistakes When Setting a Mousetrap

 - On “the Big Night”, add fresh bait to the traps, and activate the trap spring.

 Professional Mouse Control and Removal

-If you’re overwhelmed or squeamish at the thought of doing all of this by yourself, give Enviro Safe a call.
+If you’re overwhelmed or squeamish at the thought of doing all of this by yourself, give Western Exterminator a call.
 We’ll work with you to determine the best method for controlling the mice in your home, eliminating them and preventing them in the future!